jai2dev/parkinson-ml/README.md

 # parkinson.ai
-A web application that can detect whether the user has parkinson's disease or not using their audio
+A web application that predicts the probability of having parkinson's disease or not using user's audio.

 ### Background : The application uses a machine learning model trained on a dataset and it predicts what is the probability of the user having parkinson's disease.